ultraleap/UnityPlugin/README.md

   ![my_registries.png](Markdown/images/myregistries.png)

   Ultraleap UPM packages should be available in the list.
-Click on the package you wish to modify.
+Click on the package you wish to install/modify.

+  Note: Ultraleap Tracking contains the Core, Hands and Interaction Engine modules.
+There are older packages created indepentently by a third party for these modules that are no longer updated.

   ![packagelist.png](Markdown/images/packagelist.png)